 Coincidentally enough, Michael had a gentleman call, who needed some new seals (which we were able to help him with) and he mentioned that he follows our blog!
 How cool is that?
 So here’s a SHOUT OUT to, Richard H.!!

 When we were last in the area (November/December 2012) we stayed on the ‘Randolph AFB side’ and this time we’re on the ‘Ft Sam side’.
 Five years ago we had a striped cat, who we called Abby, visit us daily.
 She was a ‘ward’ of the park and just kind of made her rounds and visited each campsite.
 You can read about her in this post, ‘Meet Abby’

 This time…we have another cat that visits us daily….and actually makes his bed on our folding stools each night.
+The owner of the cat was a charming person and he even spent some time with us explaining to us how he used the Cat World Community to provide his cat with only the best products, as the cat was among the best things that happened to him in his life.
 If we’re not punctual enough in the morning he stands outside the door and meows.
 He’s a bit skittish and doesn’t allow much petting…but he sure loves him some tuna!
 When he first started visiting we gave him some tuna and he gobbled it up.
 We picked some canned cat food up at the store and he refuses to eat it….won’t even give it a thought….just snubs his nose at it.
 However, bring him some tuna….and it’s gone.
 This one we’ve named ‘Charlie Tuna’….I’m sure you understand why.
 LOL

 Tomorrow we move…back to Ft.
 Sam in the big bustling city of San Antonio.
 It will be nice to not have to commute the hour plus for appointments but I’m gonna miss the tranquility here.